Hala-salah77/x-oGame/README.md

 </br>

 <br>
-To run on different machines you've to change the connection ip in the Client project in a class PlayerSoc.java from localhost to the ip of the machine which the server is runing on.
+To run on different machines you've to change the connection ip in the Client project in a class SocketPlayer.java from localhost to the ip of the machine which the server is runing on.

 </br>